 - Based on the waste hierarchy, a key objective of government policy is to reduce the level of waste going to landfill and to get people to recycle more.
 The Environmental Permitting (England and Wales) Regulations 2010 and Landfill Allowance Scheme (Wales) impose new restriction on the type and amount of waste that can be disposed of in landfills in England and Wales.
 Scotland and Northern Ireland also have similar landfill regulations.

 - Hazardous Waste Disposal

-- New waste laws affect the way hazardous waste can be disposed of in England and Wales.
-(Scotland and Northern Ireland have equivalent regulations).
-Although it may still be possible for individual householders to dispose of a small quantity of hazardous waste in the normal waste collection, larger amounts would have to be disposed in specially managed waste facilities.
+- New waste laws affect the way that hazardous waste can be disposed of in England and Wales.
+(Scotland and Northern Ireland have equivalent regulations.)
+Although it may still be possible for individual householders to dispose of a small quantity of hazardous waste in the normal waste collection, larger amounts have to be disposed in specially-managed waste facilities.
 It is no longer possible to dispose of hazardous liquid waste, batteries, whole and shredded tyres in landfills in the UK.
 The Environment Agency provides guidance on what to do if you produce, move, receive or dispose of hazardous waste.

 - Increase recycling

 - The government's objective is to get more households in the UK to do more recycling and composting of waste.
 Several measures have been put in place to encourage the general public to consider waste as a resource and adopt a recycle and reuse culture.

 - The amount of waste produced by industries and businesses around the UK is quite high.
 The UK waste policy aims to reduce the amount of waste produced by the commercial sector.